ELRabito/ExileReverseEdenConverter/README.md

 - Should still save a lot of time if you lost your source file for Eden.
 Feel free to contribute if you can make it more precise.

 # How-To-Use
-- Paste/replace your source _objects array from your initServer.sqf ExileEden Plugin export at the top of the code from inside the provided ExileReverseEdenConverter.sqf and execute the code in the debug console.
+- Paste/replace your source _objects array from your Exile Eden Plugin export (from initServer.sqf for example) at the top of the code from inside the provided ExileReverseEdenConverter.sqf and execute the code in the debug console.

 # Objects spawned via the initServer.sqf code as comparison.
 ![20250302150319_1](https://github.com/user-attachments/assets/94fe35bc-7434-4de0-b351-a885c6702df3)